I7-Examples/Bronze/docs/source.txt

 The dinner bell follows the heavy door.
 The feast requires the dinner bell.
 The Beast requires the feast.
 Definition: the Beast is solved if it is deceased.
 Definition: the Beast is unsolved if the Beast is not solved.

-Definition: the dinner bell is solved if the feast is not in storage.
-Definition: The dinner bell is unsolved if the feast is in storage.
-Definition: the silver bell is solved if the candle is not in storage.
-Definition: the silver bell is unsolved if the candle is in storage.
+Definition: the dinner bell is solved if the feast is not in Storage-Box.
+Definition: The dinner bell is unsolved if the feast is in Storage-Box.
+Definition: the silver bell is solved if the candle is not in Storage-Box.
+Definition: the silver bell is unsolved if the candle is in Storage-Box.

 The shoes follow the iron cage.